 The combination of thin pasta, prawns and chillis is a classic one, and it pops up all over the place.
-This particular version was invented on the fly by my dearest friend Ann Marie who cooked it for me one evening in a welcome reversal of roles.
+This particular version was invented on the fly by me when I cooked it for my partner one evening in a welcome reversal of roles.
 The only deviation from Italian authenticity comes with the optional addition of Parmesan, which is something the late Antonio Carluccio was at pains to tell us is simply not the done thing with seafood.

 Caution … this was invented by a lady with a strong stomach for spice.
 That’s all I am saying on the matter.